Srilalitha1310/brynjolf_legacy_problem/README.md

 Assumption 6:
 > "ur" should be similar to "ru", as both are possible reaches the exit.

+Assumption 7:
+> The given room is solutionizable and exit is always on a corner.

 Problem 1 : [Establishment]

 - Input: